Regrow Ag.

 Remote-Sensing

-I joined Regrow as the lead designer for the Sustainability Insights (SI) product.
+I joined as the lead designer for the Sustainability Insights (SI) product.
 The primary purpose of SI is to use remotely-sensed data to allow clients to plan and assess how the adoption of more sustainable agricultural practices would affect GHG emissions and other important outcomes.
 The core of my work on SI was to find ways to create a narrative about the landscape, crops, and emissions and environmental outcomes.

 BACKGROUND CONTEXT